yeagerai/genlayer-project-boilerplate/README.md

 ### 5. Test contracts
 1. Install the Python packages listed in the `requirements.txt` file in a virtual environment.
-2. Make sure your GenLayer Simulator is running.
+2. Make sure your GenLayer Studio is running.
 Then execute the following command in your terminal:
    ```shell
    pytest test
    ```

-## ⚽ How the Football Prediction Market Contract Works
+## ⚽ How the Football Bets Contract Works

-The Football Prediction Market contract allows users to create predictions for football matches, resolve those predictions, and earn points for correct predictions.
+The Football Bets contract allows users to create bets for football matches, resolve those bets, and earn points for correct bets.
 Here's a breakdown of its main functionalities:

-1. Creating Predictions:
+1. Creating Bets:
-   - Users can create a prediction for a specific football match by providing the game date, team names, and their predicted winner.
+   - Users can create a bet for a specific football match by providing the game date, team names, and their predicted winner.
-   - The contract checks if the game has already finished and if the user has already made a prediction for this match.
+   - The contract checks if the game has already finished and if the user has already made a bet for this match.

-2. Resolving Predictions:
+2. Resolving Bets:
-   - After a match has concluded, users can resolve their predictions.
+   - After a match has concluded, users can resolve their bets.
    - The contract fetches the actual match result from a specified URL.
    - If the prediction was correct, the user earns a point.

 3. Querying Data:
-   - Users can retrieve all predictions or predictions for a specific player.
+   - Users can retrieve all bets or bets for a specific player.
    - The contract also allows querying of points, either for all players or for a specific player.

 4. Getting Points:
-   - Points are awarded for correct predictions.
+   - Points are awarded for correct bets.
    - Users can check their total points or the points of any player.

 ## 🧪 Tests

-This project includes integration tests that interact with the contract deployed in the simulator.
-These tests cover the main functionalities of the Football Prediction Market contract:
+This project includes integration tests that interact with the contract deployed in the Studio.
+These tests cover the main functionalities of the Football Bets contract:

-1. Creating a prediction
+1. Creating a bet
-2. Resolving a prediction
+2. Resolving a bet
-3. Querying predictions for a player
+3. Querying bets for a player
 4. Querying points for a player

 The tests simulate real-world interactions with the contract, ensuring that it behaves correctly under various scenarios.
-They use the GenLayer simulator to deploy and interact with the contract, providing a comprehensive check of the contract's functionality in a controlled environment.
+They use the GenLayer Studio to deploy and interact with the contract, providing a comprehensive check of the contract's functionality in a controlled environment.

 To run the tests, use the `pytest test` command as mentioned in the "Steps to run this example" section.